 Geese are also aggressive during warmer months and can harass the people on your property, also putting property managers at risk of being held liable for injury.

-Help keep geese at bay with Go Geese Go and our herding dogs – it’s one of the most humane goose removal methods available.
+Help keep geese at bay with Go Geese Go and our herding dogs – it’s one of the most humane goose control methods available.
 Our border collies visit twice per day to chase away “resident” and “transient” geese without touching or hurting them.
 Our goose dogs are trained, skilled, and love what they do.

 Border collies have a “herding eye” – an intense stare that’s used when herding.
 Rather than simply chase the geese, these dogs drop their heads and stalk the geese, waiting for the perfect time to make their move.
 Quick thinkers, the goose dogs are able to herd the flock while keeping an eye on stragglers.

 While the geese may believe they’re being hunted, the dogs want to herd them to their handler.
 Geese are not touched or harmed during our process.

 Our border collies come from one of the top trainers in the country.
 Before coming to us, the dogs receive basic obedience training, then go through about two years of herding training.